SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

     * Look for the `tensorflow_gpu` entries in [this table](https://www.tensorflow.org/install/source#tested_build_configurations).
     (Even though the table is for linux, the version dependencies are true in Windows too)
     * Find the latest version of tensorflow_gpu, identify the highest version of python it requires, and the version of CUDA it requires.
-As of this writing: tensorflow_gpu-1.13.1 with python 3.6 and CUDA 10.0
+As of this writing: tensorflow_gpu >= 1.13.1 with python 3.6 and CUDA 10.0

 1. Install a version of nVidia drivers with version number >= to the minimum required.
     * Go to [this table](https://docs.nvidia.com/deeplearning/sdk/cudnn-support-matrix/index.html) and